G3tupup/ctlo/README.md

 # CTLO：Continuous Time Lidar Odometry

 CTLO is a light-weight Continuous Time Lidar Odometry for lidar data collected by UGVs.
-As a pure lidar odometry, It can achieve 40-50hz with high accuracy.
+As a pure lidar odometry, It can achieve over 50hz with high accuracy.

 <div  align="center">
 <img src="image/hdl_400.png" width = "540" align=center />